Final Surrender of the Civil War

 Researching your Cherokee Heritage

-East of the Mississippi, the below list of names are the final Confederate soldiers to formally and officially surrender to the Union army.
-The surrender occurred at the Dixie House in historic Franklin, Macon County, North Carolina.
+East of the Mississippi, the following list of names represent the final Confederate soldiers to formally and officially surrender to the Union army.
+The surrender occurred on May 12, 1865, at the Dixie House in Franklin, Macon County, North Carolina.
+The last or final official Civil War surrender refers to the organized unit of gray-clad soldiers employed in service of the Confederacy and not to a band of bushwhackers or guerrillas operating as an autonomous unit.
 For authenticity, original spelling is intact.

 Roll of Captain S Whitaker, Company E, 1 Battalion, Thomas's Legion